mruwnik/script.game.tsumego/README.md

 # TODO
+* show a tree of all variations
 * handle smaller boards
-* show a tree of all variations
-* get random problem taking rating into account
+* get a random problem taking rating into account
+* show the current time

 * scale the board when the tsumego is small

+* add letters around the board's edge
+* add some grey to the position markers
+* game logo